vivek-66/Github-action-study/README.md

 # Stateful Java Web App

-This Java Web app is a STATEFUL Java Web appi new feature v1 added.
+new feature loading This Java Web app is a STATEFUL Java Web appi new feature v1 added.

 ## Requirements